Bale Zone

-Bale Zone (Oromo: Aaana Baalee) is a zone in Oromia Region of Ethiopia.
+Bale Zone (Oromo: Godina Baalee) is a zone in Oromia Region of Ethiopia.

-Bale is bordered on the south by the Ganale Dorya River which separates it from Guji Zone, on the west by the West Arsi Zone, on the north by Arsi Zone, on the northeast by the Shebelle River which separates it from West Hararghe Zone and East Hararghe Zone, and on the east by the Somali Region.
+Bale is bordered on the south by the Ganale Dorya River which separates it from Guji Zone, on the west by the Shashamane, on the north by Arsi Zone, on the northeast by the Shebelle River which separates it from West Hararghe Zone and East Hararghe Zone, and on the east by the Somali Region.

 Overview

 The highest point in the Bale Zone, and also the highest point in Oromia, is Mount Batu (4,307 m) in the Urgoma Mountains range.
 Other notable peaks of the Urgoma include Mount Tullu Dimtu, Mount Darkeena and Mount Gaysay.
 Rivers include the Wab and the Waab; notable lakes include Garba Guracha and Hora Orgona.
 Bale zone is connected with neighboring zones and region by national highway.
-It is connected with Finfinne via Robe highway.
+It is connected with Addis Ababa via Robe highway.
 The economy of the zone is mainly dominated by agriculture.
 The zone is for coffee and wheat production.
 Points of interest in the Zone include Sheikh Hussein—named for the tomb of a Muslim saint—the Bale Mountains National Park, and the Sof Omar Caves.
 Towns and cities in Bale include Dodola, Ginir, Goba and Robe.

 Bale zone is the second largest zone in Oromia National Regional State after Borena zone with a total area of 63,555 km2.
 It shares about 17.5% of total area of Oromia.
 It has 18 districts, 2 urban administrative centers, 20 urban kebeles and 351 rural kebeles.

 The Central Statistical Agency (CSA) reported that 5,130 metric tons of coffee were produced in this zone in the year ending in 2005, based on inspection records from the Ethiopian Coffee and Tea authority.
 This represents 4.46% of the Region's output and 2.2% of Ethiopia's total output.